shamzen13/Python-AI-ML-projects/README.md

 # Python-AI/ML-Projects
-Contains a collection of Python code that explores some AI concepts
+Contains a collection of Python code/Jupyter Notebooks that explore Machine Learning and AI concepts